Religion in South Korea: Shinto

+Church of Korean Tenrikyo (Daehan Cheolligyo) in Busan.

 During Japan's colonisation of Korea (1910–1945), given the suggested common origins of the two peoples, Koreans were considered to be outright part of the Japanese population, to be wholly assimilated.
 The Japanese studied and coopted native Korean shamanism by overlapping it with their State Shinto (similar measures of assimilation were applied to Buddhism), which hinged upon the worship of Japanese high gods and the emperor's godhead.
 Hundreds of Japanese Shinto shrines were built throughout the peninsula.
 This policy led to massive conversion of Koreans to Christian churches, which were already well ingrained in the country, representing a concern for the Japanese program, and supported Koreans' independence.
 After the Allied forces defeated Japan in 1945, Korea was liberated from Japanese rule.
 As soon as the Shinto priests withdrew to Japan, all Shinto shrines in Korea were either destroyed or converted into another use.

-There is a tiny presence of Sect Shinto groups, Zenrinkyo and Daehan Cheolligyo, in South Korea today.
+There is a tiny presence of Sect Shinto groups, Zenrinkyo and Daehan Cheolligyo (Tenrikyo), in South Korea today.
+Tenrikyo claims to have thousands of South Korean members.